 Adult themes.
 Talk about DEEP.
 While Soul is family-friendly, it’s not surprising that a “what’s the meaning of life” movie would be heavy in the adult theme department.
 Heavy dialogue with extensive vocabulary (words like hypothetical and astro transmigration) versus physical comedy and action may bore little ones.
 Pixar also does touch on spirituality and astrology that may raise some questions.
 And with any life and death film, certain scenes may be triggering for little ones who have experienced grief and loss.

 While certainly not of the Incredibles 2 level of swear words, Pixar does take liberty to use H-E-double-hockey sticks as a punchline moment.
 One that can obviously have a lasting effect on little ones.
+There’s also one use of the word “crap.”
+More importantly, there are some demeaning non-language terms used including “idiot” and “imbecile” used to describe one of the characters.
 The use of the word “stupid” is also repeated twice, but no other language to report.

 What age rating is recommended to watch Pixar Soul?

 1 hour and 40 minutes of heavy life stuff.
 While rated PG, Pixar’s Soul is a different kind of Pixar film.
 Not quite as attention holding as Inside Out, not karaoke singing worthy as Coco, or adventure seeking as Up, it’s the most adult-like Pixar film I have ever watched.
 And I think that plays a huge part in the age recommendation.

 What Pixar Soul movie age rating do I recommend for kids?
 I would think that older children, about 9-10 years old would appreciate this film more than younger kids, especially wiggle worm toddlers.
 While the animated visuals can hold kids’ attention spans for awhile, about 60 minutes in is when my 7-year old daughter asked me if “the movie is over yet?”